bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial2.md

 }
 ```

-The `#[DbQuery]` attribute specifies a SQL statement.
-Also, `type: 'row'` must be specified to get the value in a single row.
+Specify an SQL statement with the `#[DbQuery]` attribute.
+At that time, you need to specify `type: 'row'` when you want to get the value in a single row as an array.

 You do not need to write any implementation for this interface.
 An object that performs the specified SQL query will be created automatically.